 This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

-Looking to take the road from the UAE to Doha for this FIFA season?
-Then here’s everything you need to know before your road trip, the documents necessary and other aspects of driving between countries.
+Are you looking to take the road from the UAE to Doha?
+Here’s Wego’s quick guide that tells you everything you need to know before your road trip.

-Please note: Effective today, Qatar’s Ministry of Interior has announced that Qatari citizens and GCC residents will be allowed to enter the country without a Hayya card.
-Only non-GCC tourists and visitors attending the World Cup matches will require the Hayya card.
+Please note: Qatar’s Ministry of Interior has announced that Qatari citizens and GCC residents will be allowed to enter the country without a Hayya card.
+Only non-GCC tourists and visitors will require the Hayya card.

 How long does it take to reach Doha from the UAE?